LevShechter/taskRedditNode/README.md

 and curently you can:
 1. just go to your browser at http://localhost:3000/api/subreddits/<your_preffered_subreddit>
-2. or if you wish to see the given data of the subreddit in a better format, you can go to: http://localhost:3000/api-docs/ press on the "get" button press on the "Try it out" button
+2. or if you wish to see the given data of the subreddit in a swagger format, you can go to: http://localhost:3000/api-docs/ press on the "get" button press on the "Try it out" button